Accessibility

 Safe Places

 Adults with learning disabilities are sometimes singled out when socialising and are then open to being exploited, made fun of or intimidated.
-This network of 'Safe Places' therefore will ensure individuals with learning disabilities have a trusted and much needed place they can go if they are feeling vulnerable or scared when they are out.
+This network of 'Safe Places' therefore ensures individuals with learning disabilities have a trusted and much needed place they can go if they are feeling vulnerable or scared when they are out.

-By putting this scheme in place, it is hoped that individuals with learning disabilities and autism will feel more confident about accessing their community and enjoying their life on the island to the full, knowing that support can be located if they are feeling vulnerable.
+By putting this scheme in place, it is hoped that individuals with learning disabilities and autism feel more confident about accessing their community and enjoying their life on the island to the full, knowing that support can be located if they are feeling vulnerable.

 Safe Places